 - Such other projects as may benefit the quality of life at Phillips Academy; and/or heighten the impact and reputation of Phillips Academy across the nation and around the world.

-Faculty, staff and students of Phillips Academy are eligible; students must apply along with a faculty sponsor.
+Faculty, administrators, staff and students of Phillips Academy are eligible; students must apply along with a faculty sponsor.

 Grants are made twice annually.
 Applications are reviewed by the directors of the Fund in consultation with the administration of Phillips Academy.
 The board favors proposals that show careful planning and a precise budget.